Hub City Spartanburgers at Fifth Third Park

 Working collaboratively with the design team at YDI, I led the development of the environmental branding system for the Hub City Spartanburgers at Fifth Third Park.
 I was responsible for building the visual narrative across the site, including a custom baseball script and murals inspired by heritage railway typography.

-My role involved directing the stadium-wide wayfinding and ADA signage.
-I conducted the initial typographic studies to establish a classic industrial feel, selecting the facility-wide fonts for the directional systems on the Event level, the concourse, and the VIP level.
-I also designed the environmental branding for the Team Store, adapting the existing Spartanburger brand to ensure it integrated perfectly with the primary stadium identity.
-By establishing these standards and working in collaboration with the senior designer, I ensured a consistent experience that connects the historical character of the site to the modern fan environment.
+My role included developing the stadium-wide wayfinding and ADA signage.
+Working in collaboration with the senior designer, I conducted the initial typographic studies to establish a classic industrial feel, selecting the facility-wide fonts for the directional systems on the Event level, the concourse, and the VIP level.
+I also designed the environmental branding for the Team Store, adapting the existing Spartanburger brand to integrate seamlessly with the primary stadium identity.
+By establishing these standards and coordinating closely with the design team, I maintained a consistent experience that connects the historical character of the site to the modern fan environment.

 3D Typographic Modeling